pasqualerossi/Born2BeRoot-Guide/README.md

 4. Press `enter` on `American English` or your keyboard of preference
 ![1*zKUk6R9tls_jiyY81ue8kA](https://user-images.githubusercontent.com/58959408/174729629-4f111978-4fc1-47ae-891f-aea693929480.png)

-5. Create a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name, as you will need this later on.
+5. Create a Host Name as your login, with 42 at the end (eg. prossi42) - write down your Host Name, as you will need this later on.
 ![1*r0fzgkzXOjK2DfsBCh7wEQ](https://user-images.githubusercontent.com/58959408/174729750-fbd2d215-b526-42c6-8ff0-b83f886c1f3c.png)

-6. Leave blank/empty and press `enter` on `Continue`
+6. Leave this blank, press `enter` on Continue
 ![1*81XjZBZg2bbNXunuxgnFPQ](https://user-images.githubusercontent.com/58959408/174729840-a85c3319-3a70-4922-9335-e4bb6f765ee9.png)

-7. Create a Password for the Host Name - write this down as well, as your will need this later on.
+7. Create a Password for the Host Name - write this down as well, as you will need this later on.
 ![1*ft498oj7syh4zVjI48U_tw](https://user-images.githubusercontent.com/58959408/174729894-d0fc794f-add8-49e7-9015-521f9e93958f.png)

 8. Create a User Name - write this down as well as your will need this later on.
 ![1*rhJWnMKN0TPBZwqRey9OeQ](https://user-images.githubusercontent.com/58959408/174729939-06933a35-5dd1-4924-848e-78d2023bb66e.png)

-9. Create a Password for the User Name - write this down as well, as your will need this later on.
+9. Create a Password for the User Name - write this down as well, as you will need this later on.
 ![1*fJFibR-WkevpF3fLwyZiag](https://user-images.githubusercontent.com/58959408/174729975-fa06abf4-f816-48f0-aaf5-a2ccaa43c9fe.png)

 10. Press `enter` on your `Timezone` (The timezone your currently doing this project in)